kmarusek/Bevi/wp-content/plugins/wp-user-avatar/readme.txt

 ProfilePress gives you fine-grained control over what content your users can see based on your [protection rules](https://profilepress.com/article/adding-content-protection-rules/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion) and [shortcodes](https://profilepress.com/article/wordpress-content-restriction-shortcodes/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion).
 You can restrict content including pages, child pages, posts, custom post types, categories, tags and custom taxonomies based on their membership plans, user roles, usernames, and logged-in status.

-You can also control the visibility of [navigation menus](https://profilepress.com/article/wordpress-navigation-menu-restriction/) and widgets, modules & contents in [Elementor](https://profilepress.com/article/restrict-elementor-sections-widgets/) & [Beaver Builder](https://profilepress.com/article/restrict-content-beaver-builder-visibility/).
+You can also control the visibility of [navigation menus](https://profilepress.com/article/wordpress-navigation-menu-restriction/) and widgets, modules & contents in the [block editor](https://profilepress.com/article/restrict-visibility-contents-wordpress-block-editor/), [Elementor](https://profilepress.com/article/restrict-elementor-sections-widgets/) & [Beaver Builder](https://profilepress.com/article/restrict-content-beaver-builder-visibility/) page builders.

-= Detailed eCommerce Reports =
+= Detailed Ecommerce Reports =

-We provide a complete reports section where you can Keep track of your earnings, refunds, sales, and more.
+We provide a complete reports section where you can Keep track of your earnings, refunds, sales, download logs and more.
 You can view reports for any period or drill down to specific membership plans.

 = Other Payment & Membership Features =

+* Accept one-time, recurring payments and charge for subscriptions with Stripe, PayPal and Mollie.
+* Smart fraud protection & spam prevention on the user registration form, login form and checkout page.
 * Complete customer management to view and manage detailed records of all customers and their order history.
-* Collect EU Vat or Tax from your users depending on their location, with complete control over tax rates and who to charge.
+* Collect EU Vat or Tax from your users with our ecommerce plugin depending on their location, with complete control over tax rates and who to charge.
 * Disable the admin bar and restrict access to the WordPress dashboard based on user roles.
 * Redirect the WordPress default login page (wp-login.php) to your custom login, registration page, and password reset pages.